Coq au Vin may sound fancy but it’s a delicious stew of chicken, bacon, onions, and mushrooms in red wine.

 - Add shallots and mushrooms.
 I do this because I do not like mushy shallots/onions and/or mushrooms.

 - Simmer for another 30 to 40 minutes.
 Once again: I keep the pot open to facilitate boiling off excess moisture and get everything nice and concentrated and super tasty.

 - Serve with rice and your choice of fresh vegetables.

 Source: My husband’s own creation – Esme‘s kitchen

-Midway through our meal, my husband said to me, that I have not taken a picture, so this represents his plate, already halfway eaten.
+Midway through our meal, my husband said to me, that I have not taken a picture, so this represents his plate, already half-eaten.
 Luckily I did manage to get one.